mahdi-shafiei/STAT-4830/section/2/notes.md

 One might think the “test set” is a sacred object.
 However, if you repeatedly look at test performance and adapt, you have effectively turned the test set into a validation set.

+Sometimes test data is held by a neutral third party (e.g., Kaggle) that only reports a score.
+Even then you can still adapt to that feedback; see my note on the [ladder mechanism for ML competitions](https://damek.github.io/random/the-ladder-mechanism-for-ml-competitions/).

+In practice I often merge validation and test into a single holdout set and keep it small so more data goes into training, then use that holdout to choose hyperparameters like network depth.

 ## 2. Empirical risk: the training objective

 Fix a training set $(x_i,y_i)$.